 On the South Dakota prairie, Anna used the local fruits she called "prairie berries" to create wine for her family.

-Today, from a 20,000 sq. ft. state of the art wine production facility in the Black Hills of South Dakota, Prairie Berry Winery has grown into one of the most successful wineries in the region, winning over 1,000 awards and produces some of the most popular and award-winning wines in the Midwest, including the widely-acclaimed Red Ass Rhubarb.
+Today, from a 20,000 sq. ft. state of the art wine production facility in the heart of the Black Hills of South Dakota, Prairie Berry Winery has grown into one of the most successful wineries in the region, winning over 1,000 awards and produces some of the most popular and award-winning wines in the Midwest, including the widely-acclaimed Red Ass Rhubarb.

 Fifteen years after starting Prairie Berry Winery, the natural next step for Sandi and her husband Matt was opening Miner Brewing Company in 2013, located next door to the winery near Hill City.